sierdzio/qtwebservice/doc/README.txt

 1. QWebService
 This project provides a set of classes (compilable into a library, if you prefer), that help quickly access a web service, send and receive messages, gather web service information etc.

-1.1 Clases (* indicates possible major API changes in the future)
+1.1 Classes (* indicates possible major API changes in the future)

   1.1.1 QWebMethod (formerly QSoapMessage)
   Supports HTTP, SOAP 1.0, SOAP 1.2 and JSON.